 - Passengers get a free Inti Card, which gets discounts all over South America on restaurants, tours, bars, spas and hostels – like 4 nights for 3 at Pariwana Cusco.

-- The only bus company that goes straight to Huacachina, rather than next door Ica.
+- Peru Hop are the only bus company that goes straight to Huacachina, rather than next door Ica.

 - Longer journeys include stops at places of interest you otherwise wouldn’t see.